RotativaHQ/RotativaHQ.WP/README.txt

 4. Settings screen for Rotativa plugin where you can configure Rotativa in numerous ways as well as choose your Endpoint Location.

 == Changelog ==

+= 1.2.2 =
+* Fixed a bug where sweetalert2 wasn't loading on frontend.

+= 1.2.1 =
+* Fixed a bug where shortcode wouldn't accept the ID attribute.

 = 1.2.0 =
 * Added ability to change the styling of the frontend button (border, margin, padding, background color and text color).